kgdunn/pid-book/univariate-review/univariate-review.rst

 		-	Standard deviation of the number of visits = 8.3 visits
 		-	Probability that there are between 10 and 30 visits to the site each day: 75.3%

 	We should use the t-distribution to answer the last part, but at this stage we had not yet looked at the t-distribution.
-However, the large number of observations (214) means the t-distribution is no different than the normal distribution (see Assignment 3).
+However, the large number of observations (214) means the t-distribution is no different than the normal distribution.

 .. question::